byu-cs329/hw1-junit/README.md

 # Part II Maven Support of JUnit (10 points)

 The [HelloJUnit5](https://github.com/makotogo/HelloJUnit5) project includes the needed support to run tests via `mvn` in the CLI.
-The functionality is provided by the [Maven Surefire Plugin](https://maven.apache.org/surefire/maven-surefire-plugin/examples/junit-platform.html).
+Look to that `pom.xml` for an example to how to add in support for running tests.
+That support is provided by the [Maven Surefire Plugin](https://maven.apache.org/surefire/maven-surefire-plugin/examples/junit-platform.html).

 Complete this part of the homework by copying into this repository the code used to complete the previous **HW0 Tooling** homework with its `pom.xml` file, adding to that file anything needed for the [Maven Surefire Plugin](https://maven.apache.org/surefire/maven-surefire-plugin/examples/junit-platform.html) to build and run JUnit tests, and then adding in a single test to verify `mvn` finds, builds, runs, and reports the test.
 As a reminder, the code should be a few hundred lines with a fully documented class from the previous homework.